Choosing kitchen door handles

 Kitchen handles to match your style of kitchen

-Shaker is the name given to what is probably the style of door most us have in our head when we think of kitchen doors: a flat square panel within a matching frame.
-It is the most common style of kitchen door that very often can match the main kitchen interior door.
-This is usually a traditional wooden look or solid paint finish.
-For the plain wooden finish, handles which contrast to the wood such as simple block handles and t handles are popular as they bring the focus on the doors.
-For solid shaker finishes such as cream, it is common to find a separate colour that blends very well such as reeded and battered style handles.
+Shaker is the name given to the style of door most us have in our heads, when we think of kitchen doors: a flat square panel within a matching frame.
+It is the most common style of kitchen door that very often can match the main kitchen interior door; usually a traditional wooden look or solid paint finish.
+See the handles and knobs below that match this particular kitchen style.